TOP 61 Google Analytics Interview Questions and Answers: Ultimate Guide

 - Multiple visits with a single click

-You May also Like:- Convesio: Best WordPress Hosting in 2022 (Budget-Friendly)
+You May also Like:- Convesio: Best WordPress Hosting (Budget-Friendly)

 39. What is the difference between Clicks and Sessions?